Arthy000/gherkin-testcafe/README.md

 see examples section for an example

-## Using typescript and ESnext features
+## Using Typescript and ESnext features

 With `gherkin-testcafe`, you can use Typescript and ESnext features (like es module import statements) the same way you can use them in regular TestCafé tests.
 In fact, it actually uses TestCafé's compilers to compile Typescript and ESNext files.